Nick Gordon Player Props: Twins vs. White Sox

 Nick Gordon At The Plate

-- Twice in eight games this season, Gordon has gotten a hit, but he's had zero multi-hit games.
+- Gordon has gotten a hit in two of nine games this year, but has had no multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.